 Secretive behaviour

 All suspected or actual cases of CSE/CCE are a Safeguarding concern in which Child Protection procedures will be followed; this will include a referral to the police.
-If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Leads within the provision.
+If any staff or volunteers are concerned about a pupil, they will refer to the Safeguarding Designated Leads within the provision.

 3.8 Female Genital Mutilation (Child Protection)

-The provision recognises and understands that there is a now a mandatory reporting duty for all to report to the police where it is believed an act of FGM has been carried out on a girl under 18 in the UK.
+The provision recognises and understands that there is a mandatory reporting duty for all staff to report to the police where it is believed an act of FGM has been carried out on a girl aged under 18 in the UK.
 Failure to do so may result in disciplinary action being taken.

 All suspected or actual cases of FGM are a Safeguarding concern in which Child Protection procedures will be followed; this will include a referral to the police.
 If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Leads.